alinnman/celestial-navigation/maths/sphere-proof.md

 Let us denote the empirical (a posteriori) findings with $E$, and the conclusion that the Earth is a sphere with $S$.
-It is straightforward to show that $S\Rightarrow{E}$ — that is, if the Earth is spherical, these observations follow necessarily.
-However, the crucial step is establishing the converse:
+It is straightforward to show that $S\Rightarrow{E}$ — that is, if the Earth is spherical, the findings above follow necessarily.
+However, the crucial step is establishing the **converse**:
 $E\Rightarrow{S}$, meaning these observations can *only* occur on a sphere, thereby ruling out any other possible shape.
 Together, these establish
 $E\Leftrightarrow{S}$ — the observations are both necessary and sufficient